frank-morales2020/MLxDL/README.md

 Mistral_in_AWS_with_TWOMODELS.ipynb
 Mistral_integration_with_langchain.ipynb

-Mixtral_8x7B.ipynb: USING Flash Attention 2 with Prompt-Examples with model Mixtral_8x7B
+Mixtral_8x7B.ipynb: Flash Attention 2 with Prompt-Examples using model Mixtral_8x7B from huggingface

 OpeanAIPOC.ipynb